0xProject/0x-monorepo/python-packages/sra_client/README.md

 # 0x-sra-client

+A Python client for interacting with servers conforming to [the Standard Relayer API specification](https://github.com/0xProject/0x-monorepo/tree/development/packages/sra-spec).

 # Schemas

 The [JSON schemas](http://json-schema.org/) for the API payloads and responses can be found in [@0xproject/json-schemas](https://github.com/0xProject/0x.js/tree/development/packages/json-schemas).
 Examples of each payload and response can be found in the library's [test suite](https://github.com/0xProject/0x.js/blob/development/packages/json-schemas/test/schema_test.ts#L1).